Automation Infrastructure

 ANTHROPIC_API_KEYYesClaude API key for Claude Code CLI

-ADO_ORG_URLNoADO org URL for plugin marketplace auth and cross-repo delegation
+ADO_ORG_URLNoADO org URL for ADO REST API access and cross-repo delegation

 Per-Pipeline Additional Variables